Infection Biology Degree: Master

 - To understand basic concepts in bioinformatics and acquire skills for computational data analyses.

-- To have a good understanding of molecular, cellular and epidemiological methods for the analysis of host-parasite interactions.
+- To have a good understanding of molecular, cellular and epidemiological methods for the analysis of host-pathogen interactions.

 - To be able to plan and carry out laboratory experiments in order to address a scientific hypothesis, to analyze the results and to report them orally and in writing.